 Cards contain content and actions about a single subject.
-There are three variants of cards: elevated, filled, and outlined.
+There are three variants of cards.

 | Element | Attribute | Related method(s) | Default value |